DeepakrajaR/2-Day--React-skillsafari/jsx.md

   </div>
 )
 ```
 Now, let us put everything together and render it to the browser.
-[Live on code pen](https://codepen.io/Asabeneh/full/MWwbYWg).

 ```html
 <!DOCTYPE html>